revoltchat/rfcs/rfcs/rfc-0003-discriminators.md

 - Safe is whether the solution is not susceptible to generating undesired combinations and phrases.
 - † Allowing any alphanumeric characters may cause confusion between similar charactres using certain fonts, e.g. `O` and `0`.

-We also choose to restrict usernames to any Unicode alphabet rather than the full range given this has the best compromise between :
+We also choose to restrict usernames to any Unicode alphabet rather than the full range given this has the best compromise between reasonable usernames, users affected, and localisation:

 | Permissible Format                                |                 Regex                 | Users affected by change | Supports regional dialects | Potential for abuse |
 | ------------------------------------------------- | :-----------------------------------: | :----------------------: | :------------------------: | ------------------- |